DeepVinci/HexaTex/README.md

 # HexaTex
-A 2D board game with an artificial opponent.<br>
+A 2D board game with an artificial opponent using AlphaBeta Algorithmus.<br>
 <br>
 Currently the game is getting improvements for graphics and computer opponent.
 Game and code will be public after all refactorings are done, probably August 2017.